Date: 6 January 2015. Holiday Invitations

 particularly know well.
 What I would most like is a phone call and invitation

-to ride along when you're headed
+to ride along when you are headed

 to a distant store.